Central Intelligence Agency: Creation

-Intelligence vs. action

-At the outset of the Korean War the CIA still only had a few thousand employees, around one thousand of whom worked in analysis.
+At the outset of the Korean War, the CIA still only had a few thousand employees, around one thousand of whom worked in analysis.
 Intelligence primarily came from the Office of Reports and Estimates, which drew its reports from a daily take of State Department telegrams, military dispatches, and other public documents.
 The CIA still lacked its intelligence-gathering abilities.
 On August 21, 1950, shortly after, Truman announced Walter Bedell Smith as the new Director of the CIA.
-The change in leadership took place shortly after the invasion of South Korea, as the lack of a clear warning to the President and National Security Council about the impending North Korean invasion was seen as a grave failure of Intelligence.
+The change in leadership took place shortly after the start of the Korean War in South Korea, as the lack of a clear warning to the President and NSC about the imminent North Korean invasion was seen as a grave failure of intelligence.

 The CIA had different demands placed on it by the various bodies overseeing it.
-Truman wanted a centralized group to organize the information that reached him, the Department of Defense wanted military intelligence and covert action, and the State Department wanted to create global political change favorable to the US.
+Truman wanted a centralized group to organize the information that reached him.
+The Department of Defense wanted military intelligence and covert action, and the State Department wanted to create global political change favorable to the US.
 Thus the two areas of responsibility for the CIA were covert action and covert intelligence.
 One of the main targets for intelligence gathering was the Soviet Union, which had also been a priority of the CIA's predecessors.